• Skip to main content

 Tips for Success

-- Use almond milk or soy milk for the best results.
+• Use soy milk for the best results.
 Almond milk is a good no soy option, soy milk is a good nut-free option.

-- Use unflavoured milk for the expected results.
-I have never tried making it with these types of milk, so I am unsure of what the result would be.
+• Use unflavoured milk for the expected results.
+I have never tried making it with dairy-free milk that has added flavour, so I am unsure of what the result would be.

-- Use either lemon juice or the recommended kinds of vinegar, see the "Ingredient and Substitution Notes" section above for more info.
+• Use either lemon juice or the recommended types of vinegar, see the "Ingredient and Substitution Notes" section above for more info.

-- If your recipe needs to be extremely precise, measure out the milk, remove 1 tablespoon of the milk, and then add 1 tablespoon of your acid.
+• If your recipe needs to be extremely precise, measure the milk, remove 1 tablespoon of the milk, and then add 1 tablespoon of your acid.
 This will give you EXACTLY 1 cup of buttermilk rather than 1 cup + 1 tablespoon.

 If You Make This Recipe...